Effective semi-ampleness of Hodge line bundles on curves: Positivity of the Hodge line bundle

 In the previous section we see that there is a projective separated good moduli space parametrizing all pairs $(X,\frac{1}{r}D)\in \mF$ such that $(X,\frac{1-\epsilon}{r}D)$ is K-polystable for sufficiently small rational $0<\epsilon\ll 1$.
 Moreover, there is a $\bQ$-line bundle $\Lambda_{\Hodge}$ (called Hodge line bundle) satisfying the pullback property as in Lemma \ref{pullback lemma}.
 In this section we study the positivity of the Hodge line bundle $\Lambda_{\Hodge}$.

-\begin{theorem} Let $M$ be a component of $M^K_{d,v,r}$ such that $M$ contains a closed point which corresponds to a klt log Calabi-Yau pair $(X,\frac{1}{r}D)\in \mF$, then the restriction of the Hodge line bundle $\Lambda_{\Hodge}$ on $M$ is big and nef. \end{theorem}
+\begin{theorem} Let $M$ be a proper subvareity of $M^K_{d,v,r}$ such that $M$ contains a closed point which corresponds to a klt log Calabi-Yau pair $(X,\frac{1}{r}D)\in \mF$, then the restriction of the Hodge line bundle $\Lambda_{\Hodge}$ on $M$ is big and nef. \end{theorem}

 \begin{proof} We first show that $\Lambda_{\Hodge}$ itself is nef.
 Take a sequence of strictly increasing rational numbers $\{c_i\}_{i\in \bN}$ such that $c_i\in [1-\epsilon_0, 1)$ and $\lim_{i\to \infty}c_i=1$.
 By the notation of Section \ref{sec: 3}, $\{\Lambda_{\CM,c_i}=M_1-\frac{c_i}{r}M_2\}_{i\in \bN}$ is a sequence of CM-line bundles on $M^K_{d,v,r}$, thus $\Lambda_{\CM,c_i}$ is ample for each $i$ by \cite{XZ20b}.
 By the proof of Lemma \ref{pullback lemma}, $\Lambda_{\Hodge}$ is equal to $\lim_{i\to \infty} \Lambda_{\CM,c_i}$ up to a positive multiple, thus the nefness is concluded.